prismicio/prismic-ts-codegen/README.md

 1. **Create a config file**

-   To get started, create a `prismicCodegen.config.ts` file with the following command:
+   To get started, create a `prismicCodegen.config.ts` file at the root of your project with the following command:

    ```bash
    npx prismic-ts-codegen init